 - Keep an eye on special offers while shopping from the big malls.
 There are exclusive deals you can get from many brand outlets during the festive time.
 Summer sales are best to enjoy a lot of shopping, even in the low season.

 - Use The Entertainer money-saving app and get many discounts offers on restaurants, hotels, travel, beauty center, and shopping in Dubai.

 - Furthermore, visit Dubai in between January and February if shopping is all you want to enjoy during your stay.
 You can have great fun shopping with great deals from the biggest Dubai Shopping Festival event.

 Are You On Pinterest?
 Click To Save These For Later Read!

-Any other more information about a trip to Dubai?
-Share your experiences in comments!
+Any other thoughts or more information about a trip to Dubai?
+Share your travel experiences in comments below!

 Nafisa Habib loves nature and often got fascinated by old beautiful architecture.
 Here she is with My Own Way To Travel to share her adventures on the road.
 To her nothing is so interesting than exploring new destinations around.
 And knowing a new culture and meeting new peoples on the road?
 Oh, yeah she just loves that too.